Stone–Weierstrass theorem: Stone–Weierstrass theorem, real version

-Stone starts with an arbitrary compact Hausdorff space X and considers the algebra C(X, R) of real-valued continuous functions on X, with the topology of uniform convergence.
+Stone starts with an arbitrary compact Hausdorff space X and considers the algebra C(X, R) of real-valued continuous functions on X, with the topology induced by the supremum norm.
 He wants to find subalgebras of C(X, R) which are dense.
 It turns out that the crucial property that a subalgebra must satisfy is that it separates points: a set A of functions defined on X is said to separate points if, for every two different points x and y in X there exists a function p in A with p(x) ≠ p(y).
 Now we may state:

 This implies Weierstrass' original statement since the polynomials on [a, b] form a subalgebra of C[a, b] which contains the constants and separates points.

 Locally compact version

 A version of the Stone–Weierstrass theorem is also true when X is only locally compact.
 Let C_{0}(X, R) be the space of real-valued continuous functions on X that vanish at infinity; that is, a continuous function f is in C_{0}(X, R) if, for every ε > 0, there exists a compact set K ⊂ X such that |f|  < ε on X \ K. Again, C_{0}(X, R) is a Banach algebra with the supremum norm.
 A subalgebra A of C_{0}(X, R) is said to vanish nowhere if not all of the elements of A simultaneously vanish at a point; that is, for every x in X, there is some f in A such that f (x) ≠ 0.
 The theorem generalizes as follows:

 This version clearly implies the previous version in the case when X is compact, since in that case C_{0}(X, R) = C(X, R).
-There are also more general versions of the Stone–Weierstrass that weaken the assumption of local compactness.
+There are also more general versions of the Stone–Weierstrass theorem that weaken the assumption of local compactness.